meishen1991/TabletopWhale.github.io/_posts/2014-08-12-an-animated-guide-to-muscles.md

 image: /img/posts/08-12-14.png
 animation: yes
 gif: /img/posts/08-12-14.gif
+description: Going to the gym?
+Take this with you.
 ---

 I love GIFs as an art form, so this month I tried making an infographic GIF.
 It's a 25-frame stop motion animation made mostly in Photoshop.